LuizFilipeM/Compilador/README.md

 # A Simple Compiler

 This is a prototype of a simple compiler.
 The objective of this project is practice the concepts of compilers.

-This project are made with Python and a library of regular expressions.
+This project are made with Python and a library for regular expressions.

 ### Arquives
 list_tok -> contains the output from lexical analyzer.